Dynamic Network Reconstruction from Heterogeneous Datasets: Conclusions

 \section{Conclusions}

-This paper discusses dynamic network reconstruction from heterogeneous datasets in the framework of dynamical structure function (or P.~Van~den~Hof's network model).
+This paper discusses dynamic network reconstruction from heterogeneous datasets in the framework of dynamical structure functions (DSFs).
 It has been addressed that dynamic network reconstruction for linear systems can be formulated as identification of DSFs with sparse structures.
 To take advantage of heterogeneous datasets from multiple experiments, the proposed method integrates all datasets in one regression form and resorts to group sparsity to guarantee network topology being consistent over replica.
 To solve the optimisation problem, the treatments using classical convex approximation, SBL and sampling methods have been introduced and extended.
-The numerical examples have shown the performance of these methods and revealed several issues that deserve our attentions in practice.
+The numerical examples manifest the performance of reconstruction from heterogeneous data and reveal practical experience that could guide applications.

-\begin{ack} This work was supported by Fonds National de la Recherche Luxembourg (Ref.~AFR-9247977). \end{ack}
+\begin{ack} This work was supported by Fonds National de la Recherche Luxembourg (Ref.~AFR-9247977 and Ref.~C14/BM/8231540), and partly supported by the 111 Project on Computational Intelligence and Intelligent Control under Grant B18024. \end{ack}